 - Metal Scream: Charles is a Type 2 who can also pull off raspy Type 3 highs (and is famous for his lengthy held notes), while Eliseo Garcia is strictly a Type 2.

-- New Sound Album: Every single album has had a noticeable change in sound, which is apparently what Elliott goes for:
+- New Sound Album: Every single album has had a noticeable change in sound, which is apparently what Charles goes for:

 - Programmed was significantly heavier and less melody-driven than From Ashes.